com-480-data-visualization/datavis-project-2022-syrinx/Milestone1.md

 ### Exploratory Data Analysis

-The data needs some cleaning.
-Two parsers have been written by now, in order to treat the **ages** datas, and the current health state of the suspect.
-The toolset used for that is [the combination of antlr and python](https://faun.pub/introduction-to-antlr-python-af8a3c603d23).

 The ages of the victims and the ages of the suspects are highly correlated, as shown here: